danielgospodinow/InstagramUnfollowersScript/README.md

 # InstagramUnfollowers
-[Python] A script that finds all the bad people who don't follow you back
+### A script that finds all the bad people who don't follow you back

+With the help of [this](https://github.com/LevPasha/Instagram-API-python) Instagram API, I managed to filter out all the bad unfollowers so I can unfollow them also eventually.

+##
+### How to use it?

+Simply just run the script as it follows: `python3 instagramUnfollowers.py {username} {password}`